-Play the Webwise Explained: What is False Information? video (available at www.webwise.ie/connected) for students and then instruct them to answer the questions on the accompanying worksheet.
+Play the Webwise What is false information video for students and then instruct them to answer the questions on the accompanying worksheet.
 Play the video again if necessary before instructing students to answer the questions.

 Go through students answers, reinforce to them that false information can originate from many sources, but can also come to us in many different ways, including from sources we trust: many people have seen false information shared online by friends and family, and sometimes legitimate news sources fail to double-check facts or make honest mistakes.